GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Experiments

-To answer \textbf{Q3} and \textbf{Q4}, we conduct ablation studies on \methodname.
-First, we evaluate the effectiveness of each fine-tuning task in \methodname\ by varying the numbers of $N_s$, $N_c$, and $N_r$ on both the Scene Graph and FB15K237 datasets.
+\textbf{Effects of fine-tuning task.} First, we evaluate the effectiveness of each fine-tuning task in \methodname\ by varying the numbers of $N_s$, $N_c$, and $N_r$ on both the Scene Graph and FB15K237 datasets.
 The results, shown in Table~\ref{tab:ablation_task_sg} and Table~\ref{tab:ablation_task_fb}, indicate that removing any task degrades overall performance, directly demonstrating the contribution of each task to \methodname.
 In particular, for the Scene Graph dataset, removing reasoning QA and summarization tasks results in the largest performance drop, while for FB15K237, the context QA contributes most significantly.
 This aligns with intuition: Scene Graph requires more complex reasoning, whereas FB15K237 centers on simple link prediction.
 These findings highlight the versatility of \methodname\ across different types of graph tasks.

-Next, we examine a key hyperparameter in \methodname: the LoRA.
+\textbf{Effects of LoRA module.} Next, we examine the LoRA setting in \methodname.
 In our experiments, we apply LoRA only to the MLP components of the LLM.
 To validate this choice, we test applying LoRA to the attention modules and to all modules, with results shown in Table~\ref{tab:ablation_lora_p}.
 The results show that applying LoRA to the MLP modules is most effective.
 A likely reason is that MLP modules serve as knowledge storage and processing units, while attention modules focus on retrieval.
 In our setting, knowledge storage is more critical, and the retrieval ability of the base LLM is already sufficient.
-We also evaluate the effect of LoRA rank $r$, with results in Table~\ref{tab:ablationp_lora_r}.
-Increasing the rank consistently improves performance, especially for large-scale knowledge graph datasets.